 The Apprenticeship Guide website gives online access to loads of useful information about apprenticeships, general careers advice, direct links to employers and training providers that offer apprenticeships, real life stories and much more.

-The Government National Careers Service provides free Information, Advice and Guidance
+The Government National Careers Service

 The service offers confidential and impartial Information, Advice and Guidance that is supported by qualified careers advisers.
 Young People aged 13 – 18 can use the website to post careers questions via email, use forums or be involved in webchat to answer careers queries.
 They are also able to call the National Careers Service Freephone number 0800 100 900 to speak with an adviser.
 The Service includes: Advice on choosing a Career; Job Hunting Advice; Careers Tools; Job Market Information; Real Life Stories; Types of Learning